This page describes CAAPR, the Combined

 Upper-case alphabetic letters, plus a few special symbols and punctuation characters.
 The symbols in this group are assigned meanings that are usually related in some fashion to the corresponding letter (or, in the case of symbols and punctuation, a letter they resemble in shape).
 Most of the English long vowels, diphthongs, and less common short vowels fall into this group.

-Letters with a dieresis (such as
+Letters with a dieresis (such as ë and Ü).
+These

-Ü).
-These generally indicate vowels or diphthongs
+generally indicate vowels or diphthongs that occur primarily

 sound to the unaccented letter.

-Letters with a circumflex (such as
+Letters with a circumflex (such as ê and û).

-û).
-These generally indicate sounds which are
+These generally indicate sounds which are different between

 indicate indistinct sounds within both American and British